 Ellen Johnson Sirleaf

-Former President of the Republic of Liberia; Nobel Peace Laureate
+Former president of the Republic of Liberia and Nobel Peace Laureate

 High Representative for the Peace Fund of the African Union Commission; former President of the African Development Bank (AfDB)

 African Union Commission High Representative for Silencing the Guns in Africa; former African Union Commissioner for Peace and Security; former Minister of Foreign Affairs of Algeria

 European Union Special Representative for the Serbia-Kosovo Dialogue; former Minister of Foreign Affairs and former Deputy Prime Minister of the Slovak Republic; former President of the United Nations General Assembly

 Former president of Botswana